Complete Guide: Installing Manjaro with Secure Boot Enabled

 • uncomment en_DK.UTF-8 and en_US.UTF-8

-Save file and generate the messages
+Save the file and generate the messages

 # nano /etc/locale.gen